The Wellness Kitchen and You

 To keep clutter under control and out of sight, your wellness kitchen should include lots of in-cabinet storage to get your “stuff” off countertops and into cabinets.
-An appliance garage, in-drawer storage, storage solutions for corner cabinets – all important components in the simplified wellness kitchen.
+For example, an appliance garage, in-drawer storage, storage solutions for corner cabinets are all important components in the simplified wellness kitchen.

 4. Kitchen Garden

-To take the idea of bringing the outdoors in one step farther, your wellness kitchen can include a kitchen garden.
-Growing some of your own food accomplishes several things, all of them good:
+To take the idea of “bringing the outdoors in” one step farther, your wellness kitchen can include a kitchen garden.
+That is to say, growing some of your own food accomplishes several things, all of them good: